 It is true that some lawyers handle their own responses to disciplinary complaints without a problem.
-The difficult question is how do you know when you can safely and appropriately handle the response on your own?
-The answer is you can't.
+The difficult question is how do you know when you can safely and appropriately handle the response on your own? -The answer is you can't.
 At the very least, you should consult with a lawyer who has experience representing lawyers in disciplinary matters.
 The consultation should be arranged immediately upon receipt of the complaint.
-DO NOT HIRE YOUR PARTNER/BEST FRIEND and DO NOT hire a lawyer who has experience with the discipline system as a Respondent!
+DO NOT HIRE-OR, WORSE, ACCEPT "FREE/PRO BONO REPRESENTATION" FROM-YOUR WELL-MEANING (BUT CLUELESS...)
+PARTNER/BEST FRIEND and DO NOT hire a lawyer who has first-hand experience with the discipline system...-as a Respondent!

-Your malpractice insurance policy may provide coverage for attorney's fees incurred in defense of a disciplinary complaint.
+Your malpractice insurance policy may actually provide coverage for attorney's fees incurred in defense of a disciplinary complaint.